Chapter 16 : What Friends Are For

 I looked over at him and he was not working, but hunched over by the desk, apparently looking at something on it.
 “What’s that?”
 I asked as I came to look, but just then he stood up and cried “Aguamenti!”
 I was standing less than a foot away from him at that point, and got completely drenched by the fountain of water.

 He roared with laughter at me standing there dripping, until I had the sense to go get my own wand and sent water after him.
 A prolonged water fight ensued, and after we were both absolutely soaked, we had a competition to see who could hit a target on the blackboard from the furthest distance away.
-This tended to be messy, especially once we had gotten to the point when we were standing in the back of the room, as far as we could get from the blackboard.
+This was messy, especially once we had gotten to the point when we were standing in the back of the room, as far as we could get from the blackboard.
 We must have spent an hour shooting water all around the room and laughing.

 Slughorn unfortunately chose this point to stop in again and check how we were doing.
 Sirius and I quickly stowed our wands as we heard the door opening, but there was no hiding the several inches of water on the floor.